This chocolate sour cream Bundt cake is a chocolate lover’s dream! Rich, moist, and supremely decadent, this is a recipe you’ll make again and again.

-In the early days of BoB, the vast majority of recipes I shared were ones I found in cookbooks, in magazine, online, and from friends and family.
-Gradually, though, I inevitably became a recipe tinkerer.
+In the early days of BoB, the vast majority of recipes I shared were ones I found in cookbooks, magazines, online, and from friends and family.
+Gradually, though, I became a recipe tinkerer.
 Those of you who bake frequently will know how you start to recognize things you want to change.
-Swapping out a bit of brown sugar for granulated sugar, adding a bit of spice, changing the flavor profile a bit.
+Swapping out brown sugar for granulated sugar, adding a bit of spice, changing the flavor profile.

 These days it’s very rare for me to make a recipe exactly as it’s written.
 It seems I just can’t resist!
 But every once in a while, I find a recipe that’s so amazingly perfect that I simply don’t have the heart to alter it.

 This chocolate sour cream Bundt cake is one of those recipes.

 After reading about how wonderfully moist it is and how absolutely delicious it is, I knew I had to try it.
 Oh, my.
 Every good thing I read about it is absolutely true.
 It’s rich and moist and soft and really just a pleasure to eat.

 Why You’ll Love This Chocolate Sour Cream Bundt Cake

 Here’s why this recipe ranks as one of my favorite chocolate Bundt cakes:

 - It’s perfectly moist.
 The sour cream creates a soft, tender crumb.

 - It’s rich.
 The fat in the sour cream also adds a lovely richness to the batter—but it’s not so rich that you can’t finish a whole slice!

 - It’s easy.
 So simple to make, you don’t even need to get out your mixer.
 Just grab a bowl and a whisk.